-▶ 3.8.9 Non-residential development
+3.8.9 Non-residential development

-Objectives Controls 01 To ensure that non- residential development is consistent with the desired future character of the area and does not have an unreasonable impact on C1 The built form complies with the building envelope, footprint, excavation and built form and context controls in Sections B3.2-B3.4. surrounding properties Note: The minimum side setback for non-residential development is determined by the table in Figure 6 and is measured at 90 degrees to the side boundary (refer Figure 4).
+Controls The built form complies with the building 01 To ensure that non-residential C1 development is consistent with the envelope, footprint, excavation and built Repealed by WIDCR 2015 Armendin desired future character of the area and form and context controls in Sections B3.2-B3.4.
+Note: The minimum side setback for nonresidential development is determined by the table in Figure 6 and is measured at 90 degrees to the side boundary (refer Figure 4).
 C2 The development is compatible with the streetscape and the desired future character of the street.
 For example, buildings in residential areas must maintain a scale consistent with the streetscape.
 Note: Chapters B1 and B2 in this Part of the DCP define the desired future character for each precinct, and identify any special heritage, streetscape character and key elements within each precinct.
 C3 Lighting, noise, hours of operation, and intensity of the use do not unreasonably impact on the residential amenity of adjoining properties, the street, or precinct.

-▶ 3.8.9 Non-residential development
+3.8.9 Non-residential development

-Objectives Cont crols

-C4 A management plan may be required to be submitted with the DA identifying the proposed uses on the site, and how the impacts of those uses will be managed and minimised.
-Matters that may need to be addressed in the management plan include:

-a) pedestrian and vehicular access;

-b) parking and servicing;
+Objectives Controls C4 A management plan may be required be submitted with the DA identifying proposed uses on the site, and how the impacts of those uses will be manage and minimised.
+Matters that may need be addressed in the management plan include: a) pedestrian and vehicular access; b) parking and servicing; c) capacity; d) hours of operation; e) lighting; f) noise; and g) security and safety.
+C5 For any non-residential development (including attached and detached garaging) the maximum volume of excavation permitted is no greater the the volume shown in Figure 14.

-c) capacity;

-d) hours of operation;

-e) lighting;

-f) noise; and

-g) security and safety.

-C5 For any non-residential development (including attached and detached garaging) the maximum volume of excavation permitted is no greater than the volume shown in Figure 14.